-Data are expressed as the mean ± SEM (n = 3).
+Data are expressed as the mean \pm SEM (n = 3).
 (Data of Ref.
-17 and 48 have been modified).
+17 and 48 are modified).

-2.5 Effect of Green Tea Catechins on SH-SY5Y Cells
+2.5.
+Effect of Green Tea Catechins on SH-SY5Y Cells

-SH-SY5Y, a human neuroblastoma, was used to investigate the action of green tea catechins that enter the brain parenchyma.
+SH-SY5Y, a human neuroblastoma, was used to investigate the action of green tea catechins that entered the brain parenchyma.
 When SH-SY5Y cells were treated with 50 nM of catechins, the neurites, which are markers of nerve cell differentiation, became longer, and their number increased.
-The action of EGCG was stronger than that of EGC and GA (Fig. 3) [48].
+The action of EGCG was stronger than that of EGC and GA (Figure 3) [48].
 The effect of EGC-M5 on SH-SY5Y cells was the second strongest after EGCG [17].
-EGC-M5-Sul also had a neurite-stretching effect [17].
-Interestingly, it was reported that when 5-(3',4'-dihydroxyphenyl)-γ-valerolactone was administered to rats, the sulfate-conjugated 5-(3',4'-dihydroxyphenyl)-γ-valerolactone was detected in the brain, but not in the form of aglycones [15].
+EGC-M5-Sul was also found to have a neurite-stretching effect [17].
+Interestingly, it was reported that when $5-(3',4'-dihydroxyphenyl)-\gamma$ -valerolactone was administered to rats, the sulfate-conjugated $5-(3',4'-dihydroxyphenyl)-\gamma$ -valerolactone was detected in the brain, but not in the form of aglycones [15].
 Therefore, EGC-M5-Sul may play an important role in the brain as an EGCG degradation product.

-Fig. 3.
+Figure 3.
 The neurite outgrowth of human SH-SY5Y cells treated with EGCG and its metabolites.
-A cell suspension ( $2.5 \times 10^4$ cells/well) was plated in a 24-well plate.
-Samples dissolved in 0.01% DMSO were added to the culture medium to produce a final concentration of 0.05 $\mu$ M, and these were cultured for 72 h at 37°C. Each value represents the mean $\pm$ SEM (neurite length, n = 103-107).
-Asterisks represent significant differences relative to the control (\ p < 0.05, Bonferroni's t-test) [17,48]
+A cell suspension (2.5×10^4 cells/well) was plated in a 24-well plate.
+Samples dissolved in 0.01% DMSO were added to the culture medium to produce a final concentration of 0.05 μM, and these were cultured for 72 h at 37 °C. Each value represents the mean \pm SEM (neurite length, n = 103-107).
+Asterisks represent significant differences relative to the control ( p < 0.05, Bonferroni's t-test) [17,48].

-2.6 Altered Gene Expression Due to Ingestion of Green Tea Catechins
+2.6.
+Altered Gene Expression Due to Green Tea Catechin Ingestion

-In order to elucidate the mechanism by which the intake of green tea catechins suppresses the decline in brain function, we investigated which genes' expression changed in the brain.
-The hippocampus of SAMP10 mice treated with green tea catechins for one month displayed significantly higher expression of some of the immediate early genes (IEGs), such as nuclear receptor subfamily 4, group A, member 1 (Nr4a1), FBJ osteosarcoma oncogene (Fos), early growth response 1 (Egr1), neuronal PAS domain protein 4 (Npas4), and cysteine-rich protein 61 (Cyr61) [41].
+In order to elucidate the mechanism by which the intake of green tea catechins suppresses the decline in brain function, we investigated which genes' expression was changed in the brain.
+The hippocampus of SAMP10 mice treated with green tea catechins for one month displayed significantly increased expression of some of the immediate early genes (IEGs), such as nuclear receptor subfamily 4, group A, member 1 (Nr4a1), FBJ osteosarcoma oncogene (Fos), early growth response 1 (Egr1), neuronal PAS domain protein 4 (Npas4), and cysteine-rich protein 61 (Cyr61) [41].
 The expression of IEGs is first induced in response to extracellular stimuli and is widely used as a marker of neural activity.
 Fos, Egr-1, and Npas4 play key roles in long-term synaptic plasticity [54].
 In addition, Npas4 regulates the excitatory and inhibitory balance within circuits.
 Nr4a1 plays a role in regulating the density and distribution of spines and synapses [55], and in suppressing the age-related decline in brain function [56].
 Cyr61 is needed for dendritic arborization in the hippocampus [57].
-The higher expression of these IEGs in the hippocampus is thought to increase synaptic plasticity, contributing to the maintenance and improvement of learning and memory abilities.
-The transcription of many IEGs in neurons is initiated by the influx of calcium ion associated with synaptic activity and action potential [58].
-Moreover, EGCG modulates calcium signals in hippocampal neurons [59,60].
-Therefore, EGCG may increase the expression of IEGs by increasing the levels of intracellular calcium ions in hippocampal nerve cells.
+The increased expression of these IEGs in the hippocampus is thought to increase synaptic plasticity, contributing to the maintenance and improvement of learning and memory abilities.
+The transcription of many IEGs in neurons is initiated by the calcium ion influx associated with synaptic activity and action potential [58], and EGCG modulates calcium signals in hippocampal neurons [59,60].
+Therefore, EGCG may increase the expression of IEGs via an increase in the levels of intracellular calcium ions in hippocampal nerve cells.

-2.7 Actions of EGCG and its Degradation Products on the Brain
+2.7.
+Actions of EGCG and Its Degradation Products on Brain